hujing2407/Reqo-on-PostgreSQL/README.md

 Query optimizers have consistently been pivotal in the performance of relational databases.
 To this end, we designed Reqo, a novel query optimizer cost model, by using bidirectional GNN and GRU (BiGG) as tree models, a learning-to-rank uncertainty-aware cost model, and introducing an explainability technology into learning-based cost models for the first time.
 Reqo improves the performance of cost models in three dimensions: cost estimation accuracy, plan selection robustness and cost model explainability.
 The repository contains the code for the naive prototype of Reqo based on PostgreSQL.

-For more details on Reqo, please refer to the paper: [Reqo: A Robust and Explainable Query Optimization Cost Model Based on Directional Graph Neural Networks]().
+For more details on Reqo, please refer to the paper: [Reqo: A Robust and Explainable Query Optimization Cost Model](https://doi.org/10.48550/arXiv.2501.17414).

 Further details on the BiGG tree model can be found in the paper: [A Novel Technique for Query Plan Representation Based on Graph Neural Nets](https://doi.org/10.1007/978-3-031-68323-7_25)